 - Cerebrospinal fluid.
-If it's suspected that you have nervous system complications of syphilis, your doctor may also suggest collecting a sample of cerebrospinal fluid through a procedure called a lumbar puncture (spinal tap).
+If it's suspected that you have nervous system complications of syphilis, your doctor may also suggest collecting a sample of cerebrospinal fluid through a lumbar puncture.

 Through the Centers for Disease Control and Prevention, your local health department offers partner services, which will help you notify your sexual partners that they may be infected.
-That way, your partners can be tested and treated and the spread of syphilis can be limited.
+Your partners can be tested and treated, limiting the spread of syphilis.

 When diagnosed and treated in its early stages, syphilis is easy to cure.
 The preferred treatment at all stages is penicillin, an antibiotic medication that can kill the organism that causes syphilis.
 If you're allergic to penicillin, your doctor may suggest another antibiotic or recommend penicillin desensitization.

-If you are diagnosed with primary, secondary or early-stage latent syphilis (by definition, less than a year), the recommended treatment is a single injection of penicillin.
+The recommended treatment for primary, secondary or early-stage latent syphilis — which refers to an infection within the last year — is a single injection of penicillin.
 If you've had syphilis for longer than a year, you may need additional doses.

 After you're treated for syphilis, your doctor will ask you to:

 - Have periodic blood tests and exams to make sure you're responding to the usual dosage of penicillin.
 Your specific follow-up will depend on the stage of syphilis you're diagnosed with.